 • We list all the available mounts in the specs for each lens, but we can't list all the deals – so check you buy the right mount for your camera.

-The more mainstream manual-focus lenses are divided into full-frame compatible optics and a range of lenses for crop-sensor cameras, the latter having a ‘CS’ designation.
-These product lines form the major part of Samyang’s catalog, many being available in a comprehensive range of mount options including Canon EF-S, EF, RF and M, Nikon F and Z, Fujifilm X, Micro Four Thirds, Pentax K, Sony A and E, and Samsung NX.
+As mentioned, Samyang produces lenses for a huge range of mount systems, including Canon EF-S, EF, RF and M, Nikon F and Z, Fujifilm X, Micro Four Thirds, Pentax K, Sony A and E, and even Samsung NX if you've still got one of those kicking about.
 The full range of mount options is available for many of the full-frame compatible lenses, even where the camera system only features crop-sensor bodies.

 As well as wide-angle, standard and telephoto manual-focus lenses, specialist optics in the range include macro and tilt/shift lenses.
 Samyang also makes cine lenses but, for now, let’s take a closer look at some of the most popular lenses in the autofocus, premium manual, crop-sensor manual and full-frame manual lines.

 Samyang XP lenses: Samyang also offers a range of ‘Premium Manual Focus’ optics for DSLRs, all of which are full-frame compatible and available in Canon EF-mount.
 Bearing the ‘XP’ (XPert) name, they currently range from the XP 10mm f/3.5 to the XP 85mm f/1.2.
 The 14mm lens is also available in Nikon F-mount.